redpanda-data/connect/docs/processors/README.md

 with the result.
 If the key does not exist the action fails with an error, which can be detected with [processor error handling](../error_handling.md).

+#### `delete`

+Delete a key and its contents from the cache.
+If the key does not exist the action is a no-op and will not fail with an error.

 ### Examples

 The `cache` processor can be used in combination with other processors